devmnassar/DocumentSafe/README.md

 .NET CORE MVC Application
-Overview: Application To Store Your PDF Documents & Search Into Your PDF Files , Structured With N-Tier Architecture.
+Overview: Application To Store Your PDF Documents & Search Into Your PDF Files.
+(Structured With N-Tier Architecture.)

 Features: Application Separated Into 2 Sections =>
  - Admin Area :